bgavran/DNC/README.md

 It's a recurrent neural network which includes a large number of preset operations that model various memory storage and management mechanisms.

-In a way it is modular; DNC embeds another neural network inside it named controller.
+In a way it is modular; DNC embeds another neural network inside it reffered to as the "controller".
 Controller can anything that's differentiable: feedforward network, vanilla RNN, LSTM etc.
 In theory it is even possible to use DNC as a controller.
 In practice we lack good tools for doing that (currently, TensorFlow is limited in this regard).